 Upload one official copy of transcripts from every postsecondary school you have attended or are attending.
 Make sure to request them in advance of the deadline.

-The higher education program will temporarily suspend the GRE requirement for the upcoming admission cycle due to the ongoing pandemic.
-For those applicants unable to provide GRE test scores, they are required to submit either an official GRE test score or a solo-authored academic writing sample.
+Due to the ongoing pandemic, for those applicants unable to provide GRE test scores you are required to submit either an official GRE test score or a solo-authored academic writing sample.
 It is your choice which one you submit.
 The admissions committee does not weigh one option over the other.
-This writing sample is intended to demonstrate applicants' ability to engage in critical academic writing.
-This may be a course paper from their previous studies, a project/research report related to their work, or an excerpt from a longer piece (e.g., undergraduate or master's thesis).
-If there is no suitable paper, they can submit new works.
-The writing sample should be about 15-20 pages in length (double space, 12 point font, 1 inch margins)
+This writing sample is intended to demonstrate your ability to engage in critical academic writing.
+This may be a course paper from your previous studies, a project/research report related to their work, or an excerpt from a longer piece (e.g., undergraduate or master's thesis).
+If there is no suitable paper, you can submit new works.
+The writing sample should be about 15-20 pages in length including references (double space, 12 point font, 1 inch margins)

 See testing requirements.